orchidhq/Orchid/OrchidCore/src/orchid/resources/posts/news/2019-02-11-where-it-got-cold-in-texas.md

 ---
 title: 'January 2019 Update: The One Where It Got Cold In Texas'
-description: January 2019 Monthly Orchid Update
+description: January 2019 Orchid News
 tags:
-  - Monthly Orchid Update
+  - Orchid News
 ---

 When I moved to Houston, I never expected it would get this cold!
 Temperatures have been jumping between 30°F and 80°F just about every other day, but that's alright because it gives me an excuse to do more work for Orchid!